-During the 17 years we've been serving people in the Park Gate area we've helped hundreds of clients sell probate or inherited property.
+Since 2004 we've been serving the people of West Sussex and we've helped hundreds of clients sell their probate or inherited property.

 Our experience means we know just how emotional and draining this period can be for people.